The Helix Design System

 for Lone Wolf Technologies

-The Design System for Lone Wolf is easily the largest labour of love of my career to date.
-Despite being an industry leader, Lone Wolf Technologies was struggling with its products—20+ of them when I joined in 2015.
-Product ideas came from the top down and there was no UX team.
-So I founded one with a few fellow forward-thinkers and we began pushing for user research-led product enhancements.
+The Helix Design System is easily the largest labour of love of my career to date.
+This component library was custom built for Lone Wolf to help speed up new product builds, assist with product UI consolidation, and ensure a more polished end result.
+Despite being a North American industry leader, Lone Wolf Technologies was struggling with its products—20+ of them when I joined in 2015.
+Back then, product ideas came from the top down and they weren't vetted by users.
+And there was no UX team.
+So I founded one with a few fellow forward-thinkers and began pushing for user-research-led thinking coupled with cohesive design principles.

-The real estate tech giant had an ever-growing collection of acquired products that looked and felt disjointed.
-Many of them needed a UX refresh.
+What inspired me to create a code-based component library back in 2016?
+Well, the real estate tech giant had an ever-growing collection of acquired products that looked and felt disjointed.
+(We're at 70+ as of today.)
+Many sorely needed a UX refresh or consolidation.
 But our biggest dilemma was the desktop-based accounting software, written in the deprecated Microsoft language: Visual FoxPro.
-This product alone makes millions every year, yet it was heavily neglected UX-wise and needed to be brought online.
+This product is used by hundreds of thousands of real estate brokerages across the US and Canada and makes millions in profit every year.
+Yet it was heavily neglected UX-wise.
+And it needed to be brought online to meet our users' needs and to stand a chance against competitors.
+Having a component library that was usable by both design and development gave us a massive speed advantage for this colossal rebuild.

-I was facing the collosal task of bringing all of these products together and rebuilding the burnt bridges between our Product and Engineering teams.
-To complicate things more, Lone Wolf had no dedicated front-end engineers.
+To complicate things further, Lone Wolf had no dedicated front-end engineers.
 Luckily, myself and several other UX team members were able to fill that void.
-My first version of the Design System was started in 2015, written only in HTML and jQuery.
+My first version of the Design System was written in basic HTML and jQuery.
 The following year, a few others jumped on board.
-In 2016, I started pitching and hosting speak-easy style meetings for those 'in the know', and pushing up code to BitBucket guerilla-style.
+By 2017, I had started pitching and hosting speak-easy style meetings for those 'in the know', and pushing up our code components to BitBucket guerilla-style.
+I challenged the UX Designers to create their prototypes using the Design System.
+Our colleagues and users universally loved this new approach.
+Using a Design System solved many of Lone Wolf's process and collaboration problems.
+Because of this, the entire organization began buying-in to my revised product development process.

 for Lone Wolf Technologies